 What To Do When A Parent Violates A Custody Order

 Pennsylvania courts take child custody and visitation orders seriously.
 If your ex fails to do what is ordered of him or her, there are steps you can take to enforce your rights.
 Your first step should be to obtain legal advice, since there are certain things you cannot do.

 At Rowe Law Offices, P.C., our lawyers represent mothers, fathers, grandparents and other relatives in child custody and visitation disputes.
 We offer a free initial consultation to discuss your case.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 What Can I Do To Enforce A Child Custody Or Visitation Order?

 A child custody and visitation order is just that: a court order that compels a person to do something.
 If your ex repeatedly fails to follow the terms of the order, you can file a contempt action against him or her.
 If the judge finds that your ex has willfully violated the court order, your ex may face court sanctions such as fines, jail or both.
 The court can also order your ex to pay your attorney fees.

 In many cases, a strongly worded letter from a lawyer is enough to persuade a parent to comply with a child custody or visitation order.
 The following are examples of violations:

 - Failure to involve an ex in decision-making when there is a joint custody order